Moody-Tunes/cradle/README.md

 - Now you can ssh into your virtual machine through `vagrant ssh mtdj`
 	- You can also you straight ssh by doing `ssh vagrant@moodytunes.vm` when prompted for a password enter the default Vagrant password (which is `vagrant`)

+## Specifying Environment To Run Against

+By default, vagrant will target the host defined in the inventory/local file.
+This will boot up a local instance of mtdj, so if you're a developer you shouldn't have to worry about it.
+If you happen to be provisioning an instance outside of a local environment you can specify the inventory to use with the `-i` option to ansible.